olcf/hands-on-with-frontier/challenges/Python_QML_Basics/README.md

     Best average loss: ... | Best average accuracy: ...
     ```

-4. By varying `-n` in step 1, compare and determine which number of GPUs (tasks) is optimal for the code on 1 node. **Which configuration leads to the fastest training, but with the greatest "Best average accuracy" reported?**
+4. By varying `-n` in step 1, compare and determine which number of GPUs (tasks) is optimal for the code. **Which configuration leads to the fastest training, but with the greatest "Best average accuracy" reported?**

 5. Optional bonus fun: Try changing `n_qubits` in `qml.py` to see what happens! (stay within 1-10 qubits).